 - Laying out an achievable and inspiring vision as well as drafting statements that define where you wish to be at the end of the planning period and demonstrate the value of outcomes to your target audiences;

-- Setting measurable objectives that propel you from where you are to where you want to be;
+- Setting measurable objectives that will propel you from where you are to where you want to be;

 - Building consensus among staff, chain of command, and Board to support the plan;